MEASURING YOUR YARD

 These steps will help guide you through the process of laying your new Kentucky Bluegrass sod.
 Sod MUST be installed/laid the SAME DAY it is delivered or picked up.
 If left rolled up on the pallet it will begin to yellow and deteriorate in quality.

 - When possible, have your sod delivered in the general area in which it will by installed.
 Each roll weighs 30-40 pounds.
 Our forklift needs 9 feet of clearance side to side for access.

-- From the edge rolls, stagger the sod like you’re laying bricks parallel with the yards longest edge.
-Lay a full roll perpendicular to the edge roll.
-Cut a second roll in half so that it is 2.5 feet long and lay it next to the full roll — again perpendicular to the edge roll.
+- From the edge rolls you’ve already laid, stagger the sod like you’re laying bricks parallel with the yards longest edge.
+Lay a full roll and then cut a second roll in half so that it is 2.5 feet long and lay it next to the full roll.
 Use a full roll for the third.
 Then continue with the second half of the cut roll.
 Continue throughout the yard.

 - Use a sharp knife to trim the sod along curves and to cut holes for sprinklers.
 Cutting through the soil/root of the sod (the side with the soil, not grass blades) usually works best and provides the cleanest cuts.

 - Add soil to low spots and remove soil from high spots.

 - Once sod is laid, give it a good drink of water, ensuring water saturates through the sod into the soil below, at least two inches down below the sod.

 - For continued care of new or existing yard visit our care page.